Meir ibn Aldabi: Biography

 In the preface to his book occurs the expression, "of the exiles of Jerusalem."
 This, together with Aldabi's statement that he was exiled from his country (Andalusia), caused Graetz to assume that Meir ibn Aldabi was banished to Jerusalem.
 Graetz failed to take into account Aldabi's words, "He [God] led me into a waste land," which he would not have used in reference to Jerusalem.

 Aldabi belonged to the class of popular writers who, possessing extensive theological and scientific knowledge, commented upon the assertions of their predecessors with a clear understanding, expressing here and there their own opinions, and presenting some subjects from the standpoint of the Kabbala.
 Aldabi was also one of those Talmudists whose conception of religion was wholly spiritual and who revered the Cabala: he can not, however, be called a true cabalist.
 In 1360 he wrote Shebile Emunah (The Paths of Faith), an exhaustive treatise on philosophical, scientific, and theological subjects.
 To judge from the many editions that appeared from time to time, it was for centuries a favorite book with the educated.

 Shebile Emunah

-Shebile Emunah (Shevilei Emunah) is divided into ten chapters, which treat respectively of:
+Shevilei Emunah was completed in 1360.
+It is divided into ten chapters, which treat respectively of: